-Our process involves fine-tuning a large language model on a parallel dataset of paragraph-level paraphrases.
-Our ultimate objective is to develop a model capable of paraphrasing any given sequence of sentences, demarcated by a delimiter and potentially embedded within a broader context, while offering control over the extent of lexical and word-order alterations in the original text.
-We leverage the \booktranslate~dataset publicly released by~\citet{thai2022booktranslate} to train \model.
-This dataset contains multiple translations of non-English novels into English aligned at a paragraph level (e.g., it contains both the Henry Morley and Robert Adams translations of Voltaire's \emph{Candide}), which we treat as paragraph-level paraphrases and use to train our paraphraser.
-More formally, let $p$ and $q$ be aligned paragraphs that come from different English translations of the same non-English novel, where $p_1, p_2 ... p_N$ denote sentences of $p$ and $q_1, q_2, ... q_M$ denote sentences of $q$.
-Note that $M$ may not always equal $N$ when two translators disagree on when to merge and split source sentences.
-Then, we perform the following steps (see \figureref{fig:dipper-training} for an overview):

-1. \textbf{Align sentences} of $p$ to sentences of $q$ by using semantic similarity scores from paraphrase similarity metric in ~\citet{wieting-etal-2019-beyond} to run the sequence alignment algorithm designed by \citet{needleman1970general} which uses dynamic programming.
-More details about the semantic similarity metric are discussed in~\sectionref{sec:eval-metrics-attacks}.

-2. \textbf{Choose a subset of sentences} $p_i ... p_j$ from the first paragraph.
+\textbf{Constructing paraphrase data}: Our process involves fine-tuning a LLM on a parallel dataset of paragraph-level paraphrases, which we modify to model control, external context and content reordering.
+We leverage the \booktranslate~dataset~\citep{thai2022booktranslate}, which contains multiple translations of non-English novels into English aligned at a paragraph level, which we treat as paraphrases.
+More formally, let $p$ and $q$ be aligned paragraphs, where $p_1, p_2 ... p_N$ denote sentences of $p$ and $q_1, q_2, ... q_M$ denote sentences of $q$.
+Note that $M$ may not be equal $N$ when two translators disagree on when to merge and split sentences.
+We perform the following steps (overview in \figureref{fig:dipper-training}): \begin{enumerate}[leftmargin=*] \item \textbf{Align sentences} of $p$ to sentences of $q$ by using the semantic similarity scores from the paraphrase similarity metric in ~\citet{wieting-etal-2019-beyond} to run the sequence alignment algorithm designed by \citet{needleman1970general} which uses dynamic programming (metric details in \sectionref{sec:eval-metrics-attacks}). \item \textbf{Choose a subset of sentences} $p_i ... p_j$ from the first paragraph.
 Let $q_{i'} ... q_{j'}$ be the corresponding alignment in the second paragraph.
 In \figureref{fig:dipper-training}, $i=2, j=3, i'=2, j'=4$.

-3. \textbf{Re-order} the sentences $q_{i'} ... q_{j'}$ randomly, and compute the \textbf{diversity control codes} between $p_i ... p_j$ and $\text{shuffle}(q_{i'} ... q_{j'})$.
-We shuffle the sentences to allow for the model to learn sentence re-ordering.
-We compute lexical diversity ($L$) using unigram token overlap and the order diversity ($O$) using the Kendall-Tau correlation of tokens of overlapping words between $p_i ... p_j$ and $\text{shuffle}(q_{i'} ... q_{j'})$, which is also used in \citet{style20}.
-These values are normalized and rounded to a 6-point scale with values $\{0, 20, 40, 60, 80, 100\}$.
-Here $L=20$ roughly corresponds to a 20\% lexical modification of the input.
+\item \textbf{Re-order} the sentences $q_{i'} ... q_{j'}$ randomly, and compute the \textbf{diversity control codes} between $p_i ... p_j$ and $\text{shuffle}(q_{i'} ... q_{j'})$.
+We shuffle the sentences to allow for the model to learn content re-ordering.
+We compute lexical diversity ($L$) using unigram token overlap (F1 score), and the order diversity ($O$) using the Kendall-Tau correlation of tokens of overlapping words between $p_i ... p_j$ and $\text{shuffle}(q_{i'} ... q_{j'})$, also used in \citet{style20}.
+These scores are normalized to values $\{0, 20, 40, 60, 80, 100\}$, where $L=20$ roughly corresponds to a 20\% lexical modification.